clevelandmusicco/HothouseExamples/README.md

 make program-dfu
 ```

-If you're using a [JTAG/SWD debugger](https://electro-smith.com/products/st-link-v3-mini-debugger) (*and we highly recommend you do so if you're doing development work!*) there's no need to enter bootloader mode on the Daisy Seed.
-Simply run this command:
+If you're using a [JTAG/SWD debugger](https://electro-smith.com/products/st-link-v3-mini-debugger) (***AND WE HIGHLY RECOMMEND YOU DO** if you're doing development work!*) there's no need to enter bootloader mode on the Daisy Seed.
+Simply run this command with your debugger attached:

 ```console
 # Using JTAG/SWD adaptor (like STLink)